 At one time, e.e. cummings was, next to Robert Frost, the most widely read poet in America.
 His “[in-just] spring” was the first poem I read that really suggested the possibilities of poetry to me.
 I think I was in the 3rd or 4th grade, and I loved the way the words were un-capitalized, run together, out of order, and arranged so unusually on the page.
 He has been a favorite ever since.

-He wreaked havoc with the form of poetry, the structure of the sentence, fractured spelling, ect&ect.
+He wreaked havoc with the form of poetry and the structure of the sentence, he fractured spelling, ect&ect.
 Influence his on poets modern immense is

 since he was an irreverent kind of guy, it seems only fitting confronted as we are with the absurdity of government closed for a Federal Holiday in the midst of the Republican shutdown, to present a couple of his short poems on the subject of politics: